Summary

 Display slide 12.
 Ask students to return to the essential questions posed at the beginning of the lesson - What roles have women played in advancing civil rights historically and currently?
 What issues addressed during the women's rights movement in the 19th century remain relevant today?

 Ask students to respond to these questions as an Exit Ticket.
 Students could individually respond to one or both questions and turn in their written responses.
-If you choose to ask for a written response, be sure to communicate your expectations of this response in terms of using complete sentences, number of sentences, structure, etc. Alternatively, you could create a Padlet board, discussion post, or Flip board and ask that students post their responses digitally.
+If you choose to ask for a written response, be sure to communicate your expectations of this response in terms of using complete sentences, number of sentences, structure, etc. Alternatively, you could create a Padlet board or discussion post and ask that students post their responses digitally.

 Lastly, these questions could be discussed as a whole class.